AnmolS1/SpamStudy/README.md

 Analyzes the spam in your Gmail

 Instructions:
-1. Disable the two factor authentication.
+1. User disable the two factor authentication.
 2.

 TODO: